Ford halting Venezuela production until April, executive says

 "It is a measure to adjust production to demand in the country," Lyle Watters, Ford's president for South America, told reporters at an event in São Paulo, adding that the plant affected by the shutdown employs 2,000 workers.

 Watters said the production freeze would not affect Ford's consolidated results as operations in Venezuela are reported separately.
-Beginning in the first quarter of this year, Venezuela became the only wholly-owned Ford unit with operating results that are excluded from its income statement.
+Beginning in the first quarter of this year, Venezuela became the only wholly owned Ford unit with operating results that are excluded from the full company's income statement.

 In January 2015, Ford took a charge related to its Venezuelan operations that cut fourth-quarter net profit by $700 million.
 Ford is the only automaker still mass producing cars in Venezuela, even on a limited scale.